 Practical sessions form an important part of the teaching and learning for physiotherapists, and develop the skills of how to do the job by putting the theory into practice.

-Students will usually work in pairs and will be encouraged to work with different student physiotherapists throughout their three years so that the skills and knowledge can be applied to different body types and genders.
+You will usually work in pairs and will be encouraged to work with different student physiotherapists throughout their three years so that the skills and knowledge can be applied to different body types and genders.

-Students will take it in turn to be the physiotherapist and the service user.
+You will take it in turn to be the physiotherapist and the service user.
 The student that is taking the role of service user will be required to undress down to shorts/underwear so the student that is in the role of physiotherapist can see, feel and move the service user’s body and apply a variety of physiotherapy techniques of assessment and treatment.

-Students will be expected to give feedback to one another during practical sessions.
+You will be expected to give feedback to one another during practical sessions.

 There is a consent process in place for practical sessions that will be provided at the commencement of study and each year thereafter.